Sociology Course Catalog

 5 units

 Examines transnational dimensions of science, technology, and medicine, with special attention to knowledge production, scientific practices, and therapeutics outside of North America and Western Europe.
 Students develop a conceptual foundation to analyze the global scale and impacts of scientific research. .
-Enrollment is restricted to junior and senior SOCY, ANTH, BIOL B.A., BIOT, HIS, LGST, POLI, BIOC, CMMU, CRES, FMST, and LALS/SOCY combined majors; and GISES minors.
+Enrollment is restricted to junior and senior SOCY, ANTH, BIOL B.A., BIOT, HIS, LGST, POLI, BIOC, CMMU, CRES, FMST, and LALS/SOCY combined majors; and proposed majors and minors.
 (General Education Code(s): PE-T.)

 SOCY 124